chalmers-automation-ml/Legos-in-the-jungle/README.md

 # Legos-in-the-jungle

-All right @everyone, we're looking into some course material that we can all follow side by side, but parallel to that, it is still important that we work towards our goal application.

 We've put together an example generator called "Legos in the jungle", where a Lego of roughly size 40x20 is random (uniformly) rotated and placed in a 100x100 jungle image (subsampled from a larger one), all in black and white.

 The code for this first challenge is found in /Challenge-1/.
 By running generateData.py you create the two data sets with 5000 samples (by default), the first 1000 which are designated validation data.